Updated: July 31, 2025

 High quality of life and low cost of living in Portugal

-After drawing up a budget for your housing costs and properties, you need to monitor your utilities and home service expenses.
 Utility bills, including electricity, water, and internet, are typically lower than in many other European countries.

-The utilities include heating, water, electricity, garbage collection, mobile tariff, internet, and much more.
-Numbeo suggests that the combined cost of utilities come to around €115 a month in an 85m² apartment.
+Utilities include heating, water, electricity, garbage collection, mobile tariff, internet, and much more.
+Numbeo suggests that the combined cost of utilities come to around €116 a month in an 85m² apartment.
 If you want to know how affordable this is, you need to check the same living expenses with other countries.
-For instance, in the UK, this is about €240.
+For instance, in the UK, this is about €240 and €180 in the USA.

 If you live in southern Portugal, you will likely want to have air conditioning during summer, which increases your electricity bill.
 In general, you might need to heat the apartment during Portugal’s mild winter, as houses can get pretty cold in the winter months.
 You will want to factor these two things into your Portugal living cost.